arevolutioner/sillynium/README.md

 ## Status
 ***Work-in-progress:***
-- Currently loads a given URL, and injects JavaScript, which allows you to draw on the webpage.
+- Currently loads a given URL, and injects JavaScript, which allows you to draw on any given webpage.
 Please see [ROADMAP](ROADMAP.md)

 ***Contributing:***
 - Accepting contributions!
 Please see [CONTRIBUTING](CONTRIBUTING.md)